sashaegorov/static-scss-haml-boilerplate/README.md

 Please note all steps assume your are running all commands from repository folder.

 ## Ruby
-You will need Ruby interpreter version `2.2.3`.
+You will need Ruby interpreter version `2.2.4`.
 Refer to your operating system manuals.
 It also recommended to use either `rvm` or `rbenv` to manage your Rubies locally.

 ##  Bundler
 This project uses `bundler` to manage Ruby dependencies.
-In order to install it just fire up `gem instal bundler`.
+In order to install it just fire up `gem install bundler`.
 After run `bundle install` to get rest of things.

 **NOTE:** During executing bundle install on Mac you may get following error:
 ```